Probing underlying event in Z-boson events using event shape observables: Definition of the observables

 \section{Definition of the observables}

 The UE observables measured in this analysis are derived from the number, \Nchg , and transverse momenta, \pT , of stable charged particles in each event.
 These are defined for each azimuthal region under consideration.
-They are normalised to per unit $\eta$--$\phi$.
+They are normalised to per unit $\eta$--$\phi$ area, in order to be independent of the measurement $\eta$ range, and to facilitate direct comparison between different azimuthal areas.

-The event shape observables considered are the transverse thrust and transverse spherocity.
-The Transverse Thrust for a given event is defined as:
+The event shape observables considered are the transverse thrust and the transverse sphericity.
+The transverse thrust for a given event is defined as: